Discover the transformative attitude of gratitude

 Prologue

 On a cold day in January 2016, I am flying to London, UK, to get trained for two weeks for a dream job.
-The same year, one of my closest friends Bill Mclean died of cancer.
+The same year, one of my closest friends, Bill McLean, died of cancer.
 I was like 2017 better be good.
 In November 2017, a high school classmate died of a heart attack.
-In February 2018, I was talking to one of my closest friend from university, and that same night he passed away.
+In February 2018, I was talking to one of my closest friends from university, and that same night, he passed away.
 His death hit me hard.
 It took me a good six months to recover.
 2019 was going well.
 I had great plans for 2020.
-In one week in December 2019, I was laid off from a start-up, Debbie was diagnosed with cancer and my mom’s health was deteriorating.
+In one week in December 2019, I was laid off from a start-up, Debbie was diagnosed with cancer, and my mom’s health was deteriorating.
 In March 2020, the day I was going to get a job offer, the COVID quarantine hit.
 Talk about a perfect storm.

 My parents, friends, and work colleagues were all commenting on how well I was handling the storm.